APPLYING FOR SCHOLARSHIPS

 - Family crisis or difficult family environment

 Documentary evidence is required for proof of eligibility and disadvantage.

 Closing date for applications: 31 March.

 Scholarships will be awarded only to students who are enrolled at their university on Scholarship Presentation Day, normally held on a Saturday in early June.
 Winners are expected to attend the Scholarship Presentation Day and give a brief presentation.

 Before applying, students are advised to read carefully all the information on this website, including the Frequently Asked Questions.

 Applications are made online at a secure site.

 The FAQ page contains the link to register and submit all applications online.

 Funding our Scholarships

-Thanks to generous donors, we have increased the value of our awards this year to range from $2500 to $6000.
+Thanks to generous donors, the value of our awards ranges from $3500 to $9000.
 Please check here for more information about the funding of our scholarships, and details about making a donation.